What Are The Constants In An Experiment

 Identifying and Controlling Constants: A Step-by-Step Guide

 Identifying and controlling constants requires a thorough understanding of the experimental design and the potential factors that could influence the dependent variable.
-Here's a step-by-step guide to help you navigate this crucial aspect of experimental design:
+Here's a step-by-step guide to help you handle this crucial aspect of experimental design:

 1. Define the Independent and Dependent Variables: